Meijer expands inclusive fashion campaign | ExBulletin

 Earlier this season, Meijer outlined the top fall fashion trends for kids, including interest in looser clothing, 90s grunge graphic tees, athleisure, and a color scheme. vivid and printed which illustrate the return to in-person learning after a long period of time at home.

 Based in Grand Rapids, MichiganMeijeroperates 257 supercentres and grocery stores in Michigan, Ohio, Indiana, Illinois, Kentucky and Wisconsin.
-The company is # 18 on Progressive Grocer’s 2021 PG 100 list of the best food and consumables retailers in North America.
+The company is # 18 on the PG 100, Progressive Grocer’s 2021 list ofleading food and consumable retailers in North America.

 Sources